MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPODataAccessGovernanceInsight.md

 ## SYNOPSIS

-This command generates various reports which are meant to provide insights into potential oversharing of sensitive data in SharePoint and/or OneDrive for Business.
-These insights are powered by Data Access Governance (DAG) module, available in SharePoint Admin Center.
-SharePoint Advanced Management (SAM) license is required to run this command.
+This cmdlet generates Data Access Governance (DAG) reports meant to provide insights into potential oversharing of sensitive data in SharePoint and/or OneDrive for Business.
+SharePoint Advanced Management (SAM) license is required to run these reports.

 ## SYNTAX